Perhaps my business card explains it all.

-I started my blog 2 years ago to put my yoga thoughts out there.
+I started my blog in 2018, to put my yoga thoughts out there.
 I love the philosophy.
 I love the simplicity.
 I love relating the ideas to my own life and ideally getting students to do the same, you included.
 Jump in here.

 Originally I started explaining some of the terms often used in a yoga class.
 Using Sanskrit words is fun but half the time no one really knows what they are saying or why.
 Some of you who have memorized the Ashtanga opening chant for teacher training may know what I mean.